SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 An alternative is to replace `msg.sender` with `tx.origin`, but Vitalik said that we shouldn't rely on `tx.origin`.
 Feel free to do some research if you're curious.

 ### Invalid opcode
 It's generally best practice to use the latest released versions of technology.
 However Hardhat v2.17.3 downgraded the default EVM version from `shanghai` to `paris`.
-So you need to set the EVM version explicity in  `hardhat.config.js` like this:
+So if you want to and can use the latest EVM then you need to set the EVM version explicity in  `hardhat.config.js` like this:
 ```js
   solidity: { // changing these values affects deployment address
     compilers: [